yomidevs/local-audio-yomichan/README.md

 ## Steps

+These instructions only work on the PC release of Anki.
+If you wish to use this on AnkiDroid, see [here](https://github.com/KamWithK/AnkiconnectAndroid).
+There is currently no way of using this on AnkiMobile.

 1. Download the add-on.
 (TODO link anki web)
     If you are using Anki versions 2.1.49 or below, I recommend updating Anki.
     If you can't do this for whatever reason, the legacy instructions and add-on can be found